flight-labs/Guise/README.md

 - [x] Flexible dependency resolution, with optional caching
 - [x] Simplifies unit testing
+- [x] Support for containers, named dependencies, and arbitrary types
 - [x] Pass arbitrary state when resolving
 - [x] Support for iOS and OSX

 ### Usage

 Guise supports two basic operations: registration and resolution.
 Registration is the act of registering a block whose return type is used as a key when resolution is needed.
 Resolution is the act of calling the registered block and returning its result.
+By using a block to register, _any_ Swift type is supported, even if we do not have access to a constructor.

 ```swift
 Guise.register { Service() }